Fitting 9 million people onto a landmass the size of Connecticut sounds doable.

-On top of this, the due diligence and selection process on 200 applicants is no minor task for a landlord.
-All in all, the economic costs of the status quo are significant, which compelled the two entrepreneurs to launch flatfox.
+On top of this, the due diligence and selection process for 200 applicants is no minor task for a landlord.
+All in all, the economic costs of the status quo are significant, which compelled the two entrepreneurs to launch Flatfox.

-I had a chance to sit down with the team behind this young start-up. "flatfox is perfect for a niche market: Our website especially helps newcomers to Switzerland as they don't have access to a social network yet.
+I had a chance to sit down with the team behind Flatfox.
+"Flatfox is perfect for a niche market: Our website especially helps newcomers to Switzerland as they don't have access to a social network yet.
 On top, it allows someone from abroad to locate attractive flats and apply for them online."

-In essence, flatfox offers a level playing field for anyone interested in a particular apartment.
-With the traditional model, some clever applicants will go to great lengths in order to gain an edge on others.
-"It has been said that some people will drop off flowers or baked goods - or they accidentally show up one day in advance of the public open house."
+Flatfox offers a level playing field for anyone interested in a particular apartment.
+With the traditional model, some clever applicants will go to great lengths to gain an edge over others.
+"It has been said that some people will drop off flowers or baked goods - or they accidentally show up one day before the public open house."

-In many ways, flatfox works like an online auction - no mischievous games required!
-First off, a tenant profile is completed including any supporting documents like references or work contracts.
+In many ways, Flatfox works like an online auction - mischievous games are a thing of the past.
+First, a tenant profile, including supporting documents like references or work contracts, is completed.

-Once a unit sparks a searcher's interest, the application can easily be submitted from the website or from a smartphone.
-In order to increase the chances of being picked, an optional bid may be added.
+Once a unit sparks a searcher's interest, the application can easily be submitted from the website or a smartphone.
+An optional bid may be added to increase the chances of being picked.
 This results in the application appearing higher up on the virtual stack.